TerribleBrad/Wind-of-Kine/README.md

 # Noteworthy Mods and What Gameplay to Expect

 Streamlined Skyrim will drastically change your game.
 Perk trees will have new and interesting perks that offer more build flexibility.
 Combat is akin to what you might see in a Witcher or Dark Souls game.
-All of the best quests and followers are in the list to make sure there is always something new to do.
-The game is rather difficult, but still fair.
+All of the best quests and followers are featured in the list to make sure there is always something new to do.
+The gameplay is rather difficult, but still fair.
 Roleplay mechanics have been added to further enhance Skyrim's replayablity.

 **General Gameplay**: